-Total Development Cost \$71.7M
+Total Development Cost \$136.0M

-- Developer: Bridge Housing - Units: 114 affordable family apartments, with 20%-30% set aside for homeless households (replacing a funeral home).
-Added to this affordable unit count will be approximately 75 family apartments, financed as part of the adjacent developer's inclusionary housing obligation. - Status: Predevelopment funds were disbursed to Borrower to provide a portion of the purchase price for 4840 Mission.
-Project to be reviewed by the Planning Commission in 2019.
+- Developer: Bridge Housing - Units: 137 affordable family apartments, with 29% of the units (40 units) set aside for families relocating from HOPE SF's.
+The development includes a 10,000 square foot clinic serving lowincome households and a 6,000 square foot commercial space.
+The adjacent developer's inclusionary housing obligation is no longer part of the project. - Status: Predevelopment funds were disbursed to Borrower to provide a portion of the purchase price for 4840 Mission.
+Project received its SB 35 approval in July 2019.
+The anticipated construction start date is June 2022.